MichaIng/DietPi-Docs/docs/software/media.md

 ## Spotify Connect Web - Web interface, client and player for Spotify Premium

-Spotify Connect Weg is a console client and player for Spotify Connect including a web frontend.
+Spotify Connect Web is a console client and player for Spotify Connect including a web frontend.

 === "Access to the web interface"

     - URL = `http://<your.IP>:4000`

-=== "Generate spotify_appkey.key"
+=== "Generate the Spotify API key"

-    This is required to allow the application, access to Spotify API using your account.
+    The generation of the `spotify_appkey.key` is required to allow the application, access to Spotify API using your account.

     Fill out the application form <https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app>.
     Wait for it to be "accepted"

-=== "Transfer spotify_appkey.key"
+=== "Transfer Spotify API key"

     Make sure you have one of DietPi's [File Servers](https://dietpi.com/docs/software/file_servers/) installed.
-    Copy spotify_appkey.key to the following folder:
+    Copy the `spotify_appkey.key` to the following folder:

     - folder = `/mnt/dietpi_userdata/spotify-connect-web`
-    - accessed from fileserver = `/spotify-connect-web`
+    - accessed from file server = `/spotify-connect-web`

 See also: